Iran returns passport of detained British charity worker, UK lawmaker says | DW | 15.03.2022

 Ratcliffe says British Prime Minister Boris Johnson must take responsibility and claims "diplomatic agendas" have stalled his wife's path to freedom.

 Ratcliffe had previously held a 15-day hunger strike in 2019 outside the Iranian Embassy.
-He says the move was crucial in securing the release of his daughter Gabriella.
+He says the move was previously crucial in securing the release of his 7-year-old daughter Gabriella.

-At the time of Zaghari-Ratcliffe's arrest, the couple's daughter, who was 22 months old at the time, had her passport confiscated and was staying with her grandparents in Iran.
+At the time of Zaghari-Ratcliffe's arrest, the couple's daughter, who was 22 months old, had her passport confiscated and was staying with her grandparents in Iran.

 kb/wd (AFP, AP)